-So now that you know what we’re looking for– what’s the deal with actually getting in to VFA?
-We’re looking for talented and high integrity college seniors and recent grads with a track record of building, who meet our basic criteria, and are excited to embark on the journey that is the VFA admissions process.
+So now that you know what we’re looking for – what’s the deal with actually getting into VFA?
+We’re looking for talented college juniors, seniors, and recent grads with a track record of building, who meet our baseline criteria, and are excited to embark on the journey that is the VFA admissions process.
 We promise you’ve never done anything like it.

 And now for the nitty gritty of VFA admissions, application, and selection…

 - You’re a US Citizen or Permanent Resident